 Pellerin’s innate sense of the city and what its people need in order to flourish are evident in his projects.
 Expect highly curated, service-oriented designs when the Pellerin name is attached.
 PRE’s hardworking group strives to bring essential services to the pockets of Atlanta that have historically been underserved, bringing these populations crucial spaces to eat, work, play, and be healthy.
 The firm understands the vibrancy inside the perimeter and focuses efforts on serving intown denizens exclusively.

 PRE is comprised of only the most hardworking, passionate development experts in Atlanta.
-Pellerin himself boasts wide range of real estate experience—from working as a realtor to a stint helping his father develop shopping centers.
+Pellerin himself boasts wide range of real estate experience.
 That, combined with his love for the city he is helping progress and its people, lends a unique savvy and air of fun to PRE’s projects that make them immediately identifiable.
 And, perhaps most stunning, they’re just getting started.

 "atlanta's newest lifestyle destination"